SiamRahman29/IMLI-Project/Readme.md

 - **Groq API Key Required:**
   - Make sure you have a valid `GROQ_API_KEY` in your `.env` file for AI-powered trending word extraction.
+  - To obtain a key, visit the [Groq API website](https://groq.com/) and follow their instructions for signing up and generating an API key.
   - If missing, the backend will return a clear error message.

 - **News Scraping Issues:**